GINNOV/generative_agents/GA/README.md

 2. run `pip install -r requirements.txt`
 3. cd to folder `gem-Generative-Agents/GA/reverie/backend_server`
 4. configure based on which model you want to leverage (see below)
-5. make a short run to test things `clear & python reverie_offline.py -o base_the_ville_isabella_maria_klaus -t cippa_person -s 50`
+5. make a short run to test things `clear & python reverie_offline.py -o base_the_ville_isabella_maria_klaus -t cippa_person -s 50` If you don't see any logged error, well the sky is the limit!

-If you plan to use [LLama](./docs/llama.md) or Gemini Flash there's a read me that specifically gives guidance on those.
+If you plan to use [LLama](/GA/docs/llama.md) or [Gemini Flash](/GA/docs/gemini.md) there's a read me that specifically gives guidance on those.
 Either way you either set environment variables or directly modify `utils.py` file that contains your LLM API key. then install the necessary packages.

 ### STEP 1: Update Utils File
 set the LLM that you are going to use in the `utils.py` file by modifying `key_type = 'llama'`.
 Everything else should be already all set for a firt run.